tscoleman3/tscoleman3.github.io/content/authors/lani_milstead2/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Committee Alumni
+  - Researchers
 ---

-Lani (she/her) was an M.Sc. student at Southeastern Louisiana University in the Department of Biological Sciences with Dr. Chris Murray.
-She studied the effects of light and density on the physiological stress response of the American alligator (*Alligator mississippiensis*) in aquaculture facilities.
-She is currently a Research Associate in the Center for Environmental Research at Southeastern while she explores Ph.D. opportunities.
+Lani (she/her) is a familiar face, as she previously allowed me to be on her M.Sc. committee.
+She is now a research associate for the Lake Maurepas Monitoring Program at Southeastern Louisiana University in the Center for Environmental Research and Department of Biological Sciences.
+She is assisting the physiology team with research, while pursuing Ph.D. opportunities.